jpbecotte/bridge-agreements/conventions/texas-tranfers.md

 This convention is very usefull to prevent or (better) stop opponents to put their nose in the auction.
 So it should always be ON.
 So the 4♦ and 4♥ will never be part of Lebenshol.

+Example: 2NT - (3♥) - 4♥ is a texas transfer to hearts with 6 spades, game forcing

 ## To Discuss

 - Slam distinctions with Jacoby